 Technology is not a mere substitute for human interaction; it’s a powerful amplifier that can enhance sales effectiveness.
 From CRM systems to social media platforms, a wide range of tools are available to help small businesses grow and scale their businesses.
 By embracing technology, you can gain a competitive edge and leave others in the dust.

 In a world where competition is fierce and consumers have the attention span of a gnat, it’s evident that we must pay close attention to production.
-It's not just about churning out more deals; but also more about building a tribe of loyal followers.
-In fact, a mere 1% increase in sales productivity can lead to a significant boost in revenue.
+It’s not just about churning out more deals, but also more about building a tribe of loyal followers.
+When we as small businesses ask “how to increase sales productivity, we often think of some extravagant marketing scheme.
+Did you know that a mere 1% increase in sales productivity can lead to a significant boost in revenue?

 Today buyers are bombarded with options and sales productivity is more important than ever before.
 Productive companies can cut through the noise and deliver value to potential buyers.
 They learned how to build trust and have established themselves as credible experts.

 We all now know that effective prospecting is not about blasting prospects with sales pitches.
-Rather yet, it's about attracting raving fans and establishing your expertise.
-By taking the time to understand customers needs and challenges, you can position yourself as a trusted advisor oppose to a pushy salesperson.
+Rather, it’s about attracting raving fans and establishing your expertise.
+By taking the time to understand customers’ needs and challenges, you can position yourself as a trusted advisor as opposed to a pushy salesperson.

 Not all leads are created equal.
 Some are hot, some are not, and some are just a waste of time, that’s just the way it is.
 The solution is to not WASTE a Minute of your limited time on unqualified leads.
 Not to say that these prospects are bad people; they’re just not your target market.